hvanova/hvanova/README.md

 ### Hello!
 Glad you're here 🌱
 Pronouns: she/they

-✨ I'm currently working on a deep learning model for landcover classification.
-I'm interested in applying the model in risk analysis and hope to expand the model with atmospheric data.
+✨ I'm currently working through the fast.ai course in deep learning as well as building a personal website.

 ✨ I'm always open to collaborate on projects challenging commonplace systems while promoting sustainability and adaptability.
-My interests include climate modeling, urban environment design, and data visualization.
+I like applying creative data science and visualization to parse complex information and make a powerful impact.

 <!--
 **hvanova/hvanova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.